 As we saw previously, we can consider events as induced by activities.
 This introduces the world view called event-scheduling.
 This approach uses the next-event advance time.
 Events represent the start and the end of activities.
 Activities can induce others activities.

 With this approach, the analyst concentrates on the entities of the system and more precisely on their life cycle.
 This view is used due to its intuitive appeal.
 In fact, the analyst will describe the steps of the life of an entity, also called "process".
 A process is a succession of activities and events.
 The progression of a process represents the evolution of the entity.
 It can be suspended, meaning that the entity waits for an event to continue its progression.
 Generally, it is associated with the fact that to perform an activity, an entity needs resources.
 Like the event-scheduling world view, this approach implements the next-event time advance.
+The object-oriented approach used for simulation is an extension of the process-interaction world view.
+The analyst also concentrates on the entities.
+Events and all the interactions are generated through the mechanism of message passing between entities.

 With this approach, events are considered induced by a set of conditions becoming true.
 Hence, the technique consists in checking conditions at a given time, according to the state of the system, and inducing the associated activities.
 Then, the time is incremented and at each progression, the same tests are performed again.
 Everyone agree to say that the scanning of the conditions is costly.
 However, this approach is more understandable and facilitates the maintaining of the model compared to the first two approaches.
 This method implements the fixed-increment time advance.

 A combination of the event-scheduling and the activity-scanning world views is proposed in an approach called three phases.
 Events are considered as activities of duration zero.
 With this definition, the activities are separated in two groups B and C. The B-type activities are those which are scheduled, preprogrammed and correspond to the event-scheduling world view.
 This allows next-event time advance and a list of the scheduled events is maintained.
 The C-type activities are those that are conditional on certain conditions being true and correspond to the activity-scanning world view.
+So, the technique consists in advancing the time to the sooner event, using the list of scheduled B-type activities.
+All the B-type activities occurring at this time are performed and then, conditions are checked to eventually execute C-type activities.
+Then, the time is again incremented to the next event of the B-Type activities list, and so on.
+The combination of these two approaches allows the modeling of more complex resource problems than the same approaches separately.

 From the previous paragraphs, we can say that a simulation model needs some generic components to work.
 The main elements are a clock with a time advance mechanism and a manager for the list of events, if the world view needs it.
 Moreover, in the case of a process-interaction, a mechanism must be provided to support the interaction of the processes, their suspension, their reactivation...
 Finally, in the case of stochastic simulation, components must be provided to allow the generation of random numbers, according to well-known parameterized random distributions.
 This last aspect must include the possibility of running exactly the same simulation several times, i.e. the random numbers generated are the same between two experiments.
 It must also include the possibility of replication, i.e. the random numbers generated are not the same between two replications, but the distribution of the random variables and all the other parameters are identical.
 Added to these essential components, efforts must be done in term of documentation, debugging and visual simulation to provide a efficient tool for simulation.

 The execution of a program can be separated in three main steps ([Gordon 78]) as presented by Figure 17.
 The first phase is the generation of the model.
 The entities of the model are created, initialized and the first events may be scheduled, according to the world view considered.
 By this way, the model is prepared to be run.
 Then, the model is run, time is increased, events occur, activities are performed until the time reached a given limit or until there is no more activity to execute.
 This means no event matches with the conditions (in the case of an activity-scanning world view) or no event is scheduled (in the case of an event-scheduling world view).
 During the running, data is collected.
 Finally, results are reported, meaning the data collected is organized, and eventually statistical analysis is performed.
+Figure 17: Steps of a Simulation Program.
+Among the results a simulation run can provide are the following ([Gordon 78]):

 These different kinds of measure introduce various techniques to collect the data.
 These methods are presented in details in [Gordon 78].
 They induce an amount of code that is not always expected during the modeling of the system.
 Although they are the aim of the simulation, the way the results are collected is not the first preoccupation during the building of the model.

 Before the 1980s, graphics and animation in simulation where only accessible on very large computers.
 But since, low-priced microcomputers with good graphical capacities appear.
 This spreads the use of graphics and animation in simulation.
 Now, animation is considered as an important part in the development of a simulation model, because its contribution in most of the phases of a simulation study is significant.
+Actually, there are several simulation software products associated with an animator.
+There are also environments that include an animator.
+And there are animators that are independent of simulation packages.

 [Hill 96] presents the importance of animation and graphic interface, and explains their contributions in the main steps of a simulation study.
 [Balci 98b] also underlines the importance of the animation of a simulation in the process of verification, validation and testing.
 The following gives a summary of those contributions ([Hill 96]).